SEC proposes rule 206(4)-4 under the Advisers Act has been saved

 - Extended enterprise risk management

-We are prepared to support our clients across each aspect of implementation including strategy, assessments of existing capabilities,
+We are prepared to support our clients across each aspect of implementation including strategy, assessments of existing capabilities, design of plans and target state operating models, and assisting in the implementation of oversight models to optimize operational performance and regulatory compliance.

 Enabling business continuity through effective execution of complex M&A